Business start-up guide

 If you would like Aston Hughes & Co to help with any of these tasks then please get in touch.

 A business is required to register for VAT once the turnover in the previous 12 calendar months (note this is not at the end of an accounting year) exceeds the threshold for the current year (See our tax information page for threshold) or there are reasonable grounds for believing that your turnover for the next 30 days will exceed the same threshold.

 If you buy a business as a going concern then the above rules will not apply and it is important that you obtain professional assistance.

 There are some industries where it will be beneficial to register for VAT immediately.
-The most common industries that this applies to be farming, some other food supplies, supplies to VAT registered businesses in the EU, and the construction of new residential and charitable buildings.
+The most common industries that this applies to be farming, some other food supplies and the construction of new residential and charitable buildings.

 Some industries do not need to register for VAT as they are exempt from VAT.